 3) You’ll have a chance to think about what you really want to study

-During a gap year you can explore personal interests, discover new passions and give yourself space to think about what you want out of life.
+During a gap year you can explore personal interests, discover new passions and give yourself space and time to think about what you want to get out of your life.

-An extra year could be just what you need to make sure you’re going into the degree that will suit you and your future plans best.
+An extra year could be just what you need to make sure you’re going into a degree that will suit you and your future plans best.

 4) You can work and save for college

 A gap year isn’t all about play – you can fit some work in there too.
 Working for part of the year will give you a chance to take responsibility for your finances and save up for college.

 This will help ease the financial burden of loans and it’s also a great time to start learning about budgeting and saving.
 You can also set aside money for travel, and balance work with travel for a rewarding year.

 5) A gap year will prepare you for college

 Going to college is a big step.
-You might move away from home, go to a college where you don’t know anyone, or start studying something entirely new.
-A gap year can equip you with all the skills you need to cope with these changes.
+You might move away from home for the first time, go to a college where you don’t know anyone, or start studying something entirely new.
+A gap year can equip you with all the skills you need to help you cope with these changes.

 6) You can make the most of your freedom

 The 2015 National Alumni Survey revealed that 92% of students who took gap years did so in order to grow personally and embrace new experiences.
 These are great reasons to delay college by a year.

 7) You can satisfy your wanderlust

 Gap year volunteer programs are an ideal way to experience travel and adventure in a structured environment.
 You won’t be totally on your own.
 The world is your oyster.
 You can choose from gap year programs in Latin America, Australasia, Asia, Africa, or Europe.